 - creative power in thinking

-Subjective factors such as faculty recommendations, extracurricular interests, and work experience are also considered by many law schools, but they are less important and typically do not compensate for mediocre academic performance.
+Subjective factors such as faculty recommendation letters, extracurricular interests, and work experience are also considered by many law schools, but they are less important and typically do not compensate for mediocre academic performance.

-To pad your GPA by taking easy courses at the expense of gaining a diverse and rigorous education and sharpening your analytical and writing skills will work to your disadvantage in scoring well on the LSAT and being prepared for the rigors of legal study.
+Although the GPA is critical, taking easy courses to boost your GPA at the expense of gaining a diverse and rigorous education and sharpening your analytical and writing skills will work to your disadvantage in scoring well on the LSAT and being prepared for the rigors of legal study.

 The best times to take the LSAT are in June after your junior year or in the September/October test date of your senior year.
 Taking the LSAT early not only gives you the latitude to retake the test if necessary, but also improves your chances with admission since you can submit your application well before the stated deadline.